-Shares held (1) DSUs held (2) Total Shares and DSUs Total value of Shares and DSUs (3) Meets Minimum Share ownership requirement (4) - 29,146 29,146 \$350,335 No, requirement to be met by December 31, 2019
+Shares and Share Equivalents Held as of March 16, 2018 Shares held (3) DSUs held (4) Total Shares and DSUs Total value of Shares and DSUs (5) Share ownership requirement (6) - 42,545 42,545 \$1,005,764 Meets requirement

-THOMAS V.
+THOMAS V. MILROY

-MILROY
+Toronto, ON, Canada

+Age 62

+Director since February 2016

 Independent

-Toronto,

-Ontario, Canada

-Age 60

-Director since

-February, 2016

-Mr. Milroy is the Managing Director of Generation Capital Limited, a private investment company, and a corporate director.
-From March 2008 to October 2014, he served as Chief Executive Officer of BMO Capital Markets, where he was responsible for all of BMO's business involving corporate, institutional and government clients globally.
-Mr. Milroy is a director of Restaurant Brands International Inc. (TSX/NYSE: QSR, TSX: QSP) and, prior to that, a director of Tim Hortons Inc. from August 2013 to December 2014.
+Mr. Milroy is a director of Restaurant Brands International Inc. (TSX/NYSE: QSR, TSX: QSP) and has served on that board, as well as one of its predecessor companies since 2013.
+He also serves as a director of J2 Acquisition Limited (LSE: JTWO) and has done so since 2017.
+He is currently Managing Director of Generation Capital Limited, a private investment company.
+Prior to that, Mr. Milroy worked for BMO Financial Group from 1993 to 2015, most recently serving as Chief Executive Officer of BMO Capital Markets from 2008 to 2014, where he was responsible for all of BMO's business involving corporate, institutional and government clients globally.
 Mr. Milroy holds a Bachelor of Law and Master of Law from Cambridge University, an LLB from Dalhousie University, and a Bachelor of Arts from McGill University.
 He has also completed the Advanced Management Program at the Harvard Business School.
 Mr. Milroy is a member of the Law Society of Upper Canada.